Digital-Satellite-Club/PacSatAFSKBoard/NOTES.md

 transmitter.
 You could use the same PA or a different PA, either way a QPC1022 RF switch could handle the choice.
 You could even have separate antennas.

-Figure out where the external RF connections need to be so the layout can be simplified around that.

 Figure out temperature ratings on all parts and get as many to be 105C or better as possible.
 The outliers at the moment are: